Mathématique: Chapter 4

 “Everett?”
 Mitchell said.

-“Yeah.”
+“It happens.”
 There was an edginess to Mitchell’s voice that echoed the restive feeling in Young’s gunless hands.
-“You’re right.
-It’s probably nothing, but maybe you should call down to the security station in the basement.
-Just make sure they’re answering.”
+“But maybe call down to the security station in the basement.
+Make sure they’re answering?”

 The power cut out.

-In abrupt and total darkness, the quiet hiss of cool air moving through ceiling vents faded to silence.
+The lights went.
+The quiet hiss of cool air moving through ceiling vents faded to nothing.

 “Everett?”
-Mitchell said, right with him, and, maddeningly, fifteen minutes away by car.
+Mitchell said, right in his ear and fifteen minutes away by car.

-Young pocketed his phone and moved through the dark of his unfamiliar apartment, painfully checking his bad hip on the corner of an empty bookshelf.
-He gritted his teeth and continued into his living room. where the light from the street angled irregularly into the room.
-He threaded his way through half-unpacked boxes until he reached his door.
+Young pocketed his phone.
+As he moved through the dark of his unfamiliar rooms, gun in hand, he checked his bad hip on the corner of an empty bookshelf, sending a spike of pain down his leg.
+He gritted his teeth and threaded his way through stacked boxes.

-If this was an attempt by the LA to abduct his neighbor, Young was pretty sure it would proceed in one of two ways.
+If this was an attempt by the LA to abduct his neighbor, it would unfold in one of two ways:

 One.
-If they were technologically capable of beaming Rush out and they knew the location of his apartment, then they’d attempt to take down the building scramblers, each of which had its own independent power generator.
-If this was their plan, they’d be in the basement right now, quietly neutralizing building security.
+If they were capable of beaming Rush out and they knew the location of his apartment, they’d attempt to take down the building scramblers.
+If this was their plan, they’d be in the basement right now, neutralizing building security.

 Two.
-If they couldn’t beam him out, they’d likely come for him through the front door.
-It was doubtful they’d risk a search of the entire building, but they wouldn’t need to if they’d previously accessed the security logs in the basement.
+If they couldn’t beam Rush out, they’d kick in the front door.
+It was doubtful they’d risk a search of the building, but they wouldn’t need to if they’d accessed the security logs in the basement.

 Either way, his window of opportunity was narrow.
 Speed over caution, he decided.

-The hallway was a pitch black void, its depth lost in uniform darkness.
+The hallway was a black void, its depth lost to uniform darkness.
 He left his door open; the weak light from the street would be enough to orient him.
 Young moved forward, his sidearm at the ready, navigating by feel.
-The emergency lights hadn’t come on, which meant that someone had drained or disabled the backup generator.
+The emergency lights hadn’t come on, which meant someone had drained or disabled the backup generator.

 His fingers grazed over one door.
 Then another.
 At the third, he paused, knocking softly.